Analytic structure and asymptotic analysis of screened second-order exchange in the uniform electron gas: Introduction

 \section{Introduction}

-The practical success of density functional theory (DFT)~\cite{Hohenberg-Kohn1964,Kohn-Sham1965,Levy1979,Levy1982} depends on the accuracy of the exchange-correlation energy functional.
-The uniform electron gas (UEG) is the most widely used reference system for constructing exchange-correlation functionals under the local density approximation (LDA)~\cite{Loos-Gill-2016,Dreizler-Gross1990}.
-Most non-empirical LDA functionals are built upon the exchange-correlation energy of the UEG computed via quantum Monte Carlo (QMC) simulations by Ceperley and Alder~\cite{Ceperley-Alder1980}, and fitted using Pad\'e or rational interpolations constrained to reproduce known asymptotic forms at high and low density~\cite{Vosko-Wilk-Nusair1980,Perdew-Zunger1981,Perdew-Wang1992}.
-This strategy works well in practice, but the choice of analytic form is guided by educated guess rather than by diagrammatic structure.
-It is therefore desirable to understand which perturbative contributions are essential in each density regime and what analytic forms they naturally produce.
+The practical success of density-functional theory (DFT) \cite{HK1964,KS1965,Levy1979,DreizlerGross} rests on the accuracy of the exchange--correlation energy functional.
+The uniform electron gas (UEG) is the most widely used reference system for constructing exchange--correlation functionals within the local-density approximation (LDA) \cite{KS1965,LoosGill}; most non-empirical LDA functionals are fitted as rational interpolations based on the Ceperley--Alder quantum Monte Carlo \cite{CeperleyAlder} and constrained to reproduce the known asymptotic forms in the high- and low-density limits \cite{VWN,PerdewZunger,PerdewWang92}.
+This strategy works well, but the choice of analytic form is guided by empirical judgment rather than by diagrammatic structure.
+It is desirable to understand which perturbative contributions are essential in each density regime and what analytic forms they naturally generate.